yudhisteer/Automating-QC-with-DeepSpeech/README.md

 After all the pieces(front panel, back panel, side panels,...) of the garments have been cut in the Cutting Department, they are assembled in the Make-Up Department.
 After being assembled, a group of people need to check if the final product matches the desired measurements given by the client.
 These QC people uses a tape measure to take the measurements and after each measurement between two points, they enter the value in a specific excel sheet, they then move on to the next measurements and continue as such.

-### Data on Current Procedure
+## Abstract
+The problem of the Quality Control(QC) Department is in two parts:

+1. Taking Measurements
+2. Data Entry

+For the purpose of this project, I decided to automate the second part of the problem.
+Using a free open-source speech-to-text model - DeepSpeech - I decided to eliminate the process of data entry whereby the user would only need to speak thorugh a microphone and using the Google Sheet API it would automatically populate a google sheet.

+A garment requires approx 7 measurements(sleeve width, hem, collar,...) to be taken.
+With the new system, the user would taken measurments as follows: ```Start 32 next 54 next 43 next 87 next 43 next 56 next 33 Stop```.
+The model was configured to detect keywords such as "start", "next" and "stop" to take measurements of 1 garment.
+The measurements in between the keywords such as the numebrs 32, 54 and so on, should be taken in the same order.
+That is, the first measurement is that of "Sleeve width", the second measurment is "Collar" and so on.
+This will ensure the data entry is done in a consistent way.

+After building the algorithm, several tests have been made and there have been instances of mispronounciation.
+Mainly because the model has only been trained on UK/US English accent.
+The model could not predict accurately some words in the Mauritian accent and this created some problems in the Data Entry.
+A new approach would be to solve the problem at its roots by automating both the process of "Taking Measurements" and "Data Entry".
+The seocnd phase of this project is under testing and can be found at this link: https://github.com/yudhisteer/Phase-2_Automating-QC-with-Detectron2

+## How to measure?

-Different clients require different types of measurement to be taken.
+Different clients require different types of measurement.
 For the purpose of this project, I collected data on measuring T-Shirts for ASOS.
 I timed the process and counted the number of T-shirts they need to measure and the number of people required to do so.

 | Attempt | #1 | #2 | #3 | #4 | #5 | #6 | #7 | #8 | #9 | #10 | #11 | #12 |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | Seconds | 301 | 283 | 290 | 286 | 289 | 285 | 287 | 287 | 272 | 276 | 269 | 254 |

-## Abstract
+(To be revised...)

 ## Methods

 As a first step, I chose to automate the process of data entry on the excel.
 Using Natural Language Processing(NLP) - the **DeepSpeech** model, I imagine the QC people to have a headset in which they would talk into and the system would recognise specific keywords, and populate their excel sheet.

-Inside the main() function, a while loop has been used to continuously input measurements.
-While the user does not say **“stop”**, the program keeps asking for measurements.
-Each measurement is recorded inside a list called **“data”**.
-The list holds the measurements for 1 garment at a time.
+Inside the main() function, a ```for``` loop has been used to continuously input measurements.
+While the user does not say "stop", the program keeps asking for measurements.
+Each measurement is recorded inside an array called ```data```.
+The array holds the measurements for 1 garment at a time.
 Each measurement should be input in English.
 The conditions to alter the state of the program (i.e “next”,”stop”) should be input in English.
-If the user does not say “next” or “stop” when asked for input, the input is treated as a measurement and recorded in the list.
-If the user says “next” or “stop”, the list is saved to a dictionary by adding it as a definition, with the current garment number being the index.
-An integer variable “count” has been used to keep track of the garment number (garment number 1, garment number 2, etc...).
-The variable “count” is incremented.
-The list “values” is re-initialised to empty.
-If the user did say “next”, the loop starts again, allowing input of measurements for next garment.
-If the user said “stop”, the while loop stops executing.
+If the user does not say “next” or “stop” when asked for input, the input is treated as a measurement and recorded in the array.
+The keywords "start", "next" and "stop" is removed from the list and only the numbers in between is taken.
+An integer variable “columns” has been used to keep track of the garment number (garment number 1, garment number 2, etc...) and used for data entry in a Google Sheet.
+The variable “count” is incremented for each new column.
+The array “data” is re-initialised to empty.
+If the user did say “stop”, the loop starts again, allowing input of measurements for next garment.

-(To be revised...)

 ## Plan of Action